 The Best Creamy Mushroom Sauce for Steaks

-- 1 tsp freshly ground black pepper, or more to taste
+- 1/2 tsp freshly ground black pepper or more to taste

-- Heat oil in or butter a medium saucepan over medium-high heat.
+- Heat butter a medium saucepan over medium-high heat.
 Add sliced mushrooms and stir-fry until they are lightly browned, reduce heat to medium.

-- Add cream, salt and pepper and bring to a boil.
+- Add cream, pepper and a good pinch of salt and bring to a boil.
 Cook for 5-8 minutes, stirring occasionally and watching that the cream doesn’t overboil.